PolinaTolkachova/golf-app-live-scoring/docs/uiStructure.md

 - **Components:**
     - List of tournaments
-    - Tournament details (participants, groups, scorecards, total scores)
+    - Tournament details (participants, groups, scorecards, etc.)
 - **Interactions:**
     - Click on a tournament for details